CaptainProton42/ArduinoFrekvens/README.md

 }
 ```

-With the standard settings, the following pinouts are required:
+With the standard settings, the following pinouts are required (the FREKVENS board uses SPI and shift registers):

 | RP2040 Pin | Frekvens Board | Usage  |
 |------------|----------------|--------|